Cellulitis

 hXWf2me2R2WnJvzlhvrn__218_cellulitis1.jpg

-Fig. 1: Preseptal cellulitis due to methicillin-resistant staphylococcus aureus (MRSA)
+Fig. 1: Preseptal cellulitis caused by methicillin-resistant staphylococcus aureus (MRSA)

 What causes preseptal cellulitis?